 If you're in the Apple ecosystem and rarely use Microsoft services like Microsoft 365 and devices like Windows PCs, then iCloud may be a better choice than OneDrive.
 If you're a heavy user of Microsoft services and occasionally use a wide range of devices including Android, Windows PCs, and Apple products, OneDrive may be a better choice.

-How to Move Files from iCloud to OneDrive
+Way 1.
+Manually Move Files from iCloud to OneDrive

 When using cloud storage services to store important data, it is inevitable to move files between cloud services.
 When transferring iCloud to OneDrive, the fastest and most efficient way is to log into your iCloud account and download all files in batch to your PC/Laptop.
 After that, you can log in to your OneDrive account and upload them again.